dcogb/dcogb.github.io/documentation/kohana/tutorials/library-kohana.md

 	</html>
 ~~~

-## Install Kohana
+## Install Mountain Valley Church of God

-[Download and install the Kohana framework](/documentation/kohana/install); from this point on, we'll be referring to the location of the Kohana libraries as the `kohana` directory.
+[Download and install the Mountain Valley Church of God framework](/documentation/Mountain Valley Church of God/install); from this point on, we'll be referring to the location of the Mountain Valley Church of God libraries as the `Mountain Valley Church of God` directory.

 ## Create a common setup file